lucentcosmos/SparkLogsAnalyzer/chapter2/streaming.md

 section contains scalable solutions for data import.
-Since streaming is now used, there is no longer the need for a nightly batch job to process logs, but instead - this logs processing program can be long-lived - continuously receiving new logs data, processing the data, and computing refreshed stats in a production system.
+Since streaming is now used, there is no longer the need for a nightly batch job to process logs, but instead - this logs processing program can be long-lived - continuously receiving new logs data, processing the data, and computing log stats.

-## Built in Methods for Streaming Input
+## Built in Methods for Streaming Import

 The StreamingContext has many built in methods for importing data for streaming.
 We used ```socketTextStream``` in the previous chapter, and we'll use ```textFileStream```